1jour1vin

 manual

-24 to 48 hours of maceration in vats, then blending of grape varieties two by two, temperature-controlled fermentation at 17 to 18°C for 15 days.
+24 to 48 hours of maceration in vats, then blending of grape varieties in pairs, fermentation at a controlled temperature of between 17 and 18°C for 15 days.

 a few months in vats